8 Ways For Leaders to Provide Awesome Employee Feedback

 7. End With a Positive Agreement to Work Together To Improve

-It is easy to feel attacked when you think you have been doing a great job and you are surprised by negative feedback, even that is only a sentence of two.
-When debriefing others, sure the conversation ends with positivity.
+It is easy to feel attacked when you think you have been doing a great job and you are surprised by negative feedback.
+When debriefing others, be sure the conversation ends with positivity.
 A positive ending lets the individual know that even though certain areas need improvement, management is happy with his or her performance, and that they are valued members of the team.
 Fast Company reiterates that showing confidence in an employee and looking forward to their future contributions to the organization is a good technique.

 Whether it’s scheduling an official meeting or just briefly connecting with an employee at a later date, follow-up by the manager is essential.
 The establishment of specific, easy-to-define goals during feedback makes it easier to gauge progress during a follow-up meeting.
 Not following up in a timely manner may leave employees feeling that their supervisor was not serious about helping them succeed.